About

 Horse Racing has long been hailed as The Sport of Kings, in fact it still uses this advertising slogan on in a regular basis.
 It has traditionally been the face of white, male and middle and upper class.
 Racing is a sport for everyone to enjoy, no matter your age, gender, colour, religion or background.

-For the sport to become attractive to Generation Z, racing needs to not only portray, but actually become, far more inclusive and diverse in its thinking, leadership and growth strategies.
-Following a year of engaging the sport’s key stakeholders and senior executive teams, and research within Generation Z focus groups, the feedback is that if a past time or activity is to be attractive to Gen Z’s peer group, then it needs to hold diversity and inclusion, sustainability and connectivity as key engagement pillars.
+For the sport to become attractive to Generations Z, Alph and Beta, racing needs to not only portray, but actually become, far more inclusive and diverse in its thinking, leadership and growth strategies.
+Following an initial year of engaging the sport’s key stakeholders and senior executive teams, and research within Generation Z focus groups, the feedback was that if a past time or activity is to be attractive to the Gen Z peer group, it needs to hold diversity and inclusion, sustainability and connectivity as key engagement pillars.

-The initiatives that the Racing Pathway is delivering, will all be promoted to an audience, reflective of today’s society and will ensure that all initiatives are marketed and promoted in line with this.
-The initiatives being launched in this project will have KPIs associated with diversity and inclusion.
-It is essential that all inroads to our sport are completely inclusive – not where you must have a certain skill base or background before you are allowed to apply.
-We feel that this is a necessity and will help to support the industry commitment to Equality, Diversity and Inclusion.
+The initiatives that the Racing Pathway has delivered, are promoted to an audience, reflective of today’s society.
+They are marketed and promoted in line with this.
+The initiatives being launched in this project have KPIs associated with diversity and inclusion.
+This is a necessity and will help to support the industry commitment to Equality, Diversity and Inclusion.

 Why?